pboling/debug_logging/README.md

 DebugLogging.configuration.logger = Rails.logger
 ```

-Every time a method is called, get logs, optionally with arguments, a benchmarck, and a unique invocation identifier:
+Every time a method is called, you can now get logs, optionally with arguments, a benchmarck, and a unique invocation identifier:

 ```ruby
 class Car